biasse/biasse.github.io/_pages/outreach.md

   </div>
 </div>

-The **USF Crypto Center YouTube channel** collects educational material aligned with the Center’s activities in cryptography and coding theory, including lecture-style explanations, course support videos (e.g., problem-solving tutorials), and research-seminar content. :contentReference[oaicite:1]{index=1}
+The **USF Crypto Center YouTube channel** collects educational material aligned with the Center’s activities in cryptography and coding theory, including lecture-style explanations, course support videos (e.g., problem-solving tutorials), and research-seminar content.

-It’s meant to be useful both as a companion to coursework and as an outreach resource for anyone who wants a structured entry point into modern cryptography.
+It is meant to be useful both as a companion to coursework and as an outreach resource for anyone who wants a structured entry point into modern cryptography.

 ▶️ https://www.youtube.com/@usfcryptocenter9924